In Search of Robust Measures of Generalization: Methodological comparison to the conditional-independence testing method of

-In addition to their Kendall-$\tau$-based $\Psi$ measure, \citet{FGM} propose a measure based on conditional independence testing (Section 2.2.3 in \cite{FGM}).
+In addition to their Kendall-$\tau$-based $\Psi$ measure, \citet{FGM} propose a measure based on conditional-independence testing (Section 2.2.3 in \cite{FGM}).
 This measure attempts to identify the existence of a causal relationship (edge in a postulated causal graph) between a generalization measure and the generalization gap.
-While the concept of robustness (that our work builds on) and conditional independence testing can both be tied to the causal inference literature, our methods are fundamentally different.
+While the concept of robustness (that our work builds on) and conditional-independence testing can both be tied to the causal inference literature, our methods are fundamentally different.
 Notably, we do not claim, nor seek, to identify causal relationships (see the discussion in \cref{svmexample}).
 Below, we highlight some key differences between our approaches.

 It can be tempting to see a similarity in the fact that both methods look at extreme values (min and max).
 Our method looks at the maximum sign-error over all environments, which is analogous to taking the max over every possible intervention on each hyperparameter.
 The method of \citet{FGM} considers the minimum normalized conditional mutual information ($\mathcal{\hat I}$; Eq.
 (13) of \cite{FGM}) over all conditioning sets of two hyperparameters (Eq.
 (14) of \cite{FGM}).
 However, as described in their Eq.
 (11) and (12), the calculation of $\mathcal{\hat I}$ involves \emph{averaging over all values} of the hyperparameters in the conditioning set (i.e., $\sum_{U_\mathcal{S}} p(U_\mathcal{S})$).
 Therefore, while they may appear similar, both approaches are fundamentally different in that one averages over multiple values of the same hyperparameter, while the other (ours) does not.